Jake Bugg: 2021: Saturday Night, Sunday Morning

+2024: A Modern Day Distraction

+On 4 October 2024, Bugg released his sixth studio album A Modern Day Distraction under RCA Records.
+It was originally announced on 17 May 2024 to release on 20 September 2024, pre-order available, but the release date was pushed back for unknown reasons.
+With hints of rock and pop, this album features lots of guitars and a "lively, spontaneous feel."

+Bugg announced the dates of the Modern Day Distraction U.S tour, with tickets going on sale on July 19.
+There were four different shows with locations in New York, Illinois, Tennessee, and California, with dates in early to mid October, just days after the album was released.

+The lead single of the album, "Zombieland", and its official video were released the same day the album was announced, and was also the first song written on the album.

+Bugg said himself that he had started working on his seventh album, weeks before A Modern Day Distraction had come out.

 Personal life and sponsorship

 In April 2013, Bugg was reported to be in a relationship with English model, actress, and singer Cara Delevingne.
 In 2017, it was reported that Bugg was in a relationship with model Roxy Horner.
 The couple parted two years later.

 In June 2017, Bugg was confirmed as the shirt sponsor of his favourite and local football team, Notts County, taking the November slot in a season-long rotation.
-In September 2020 the club announced that Bugg would sponsor their away shirt during the 2020–2021 season.
+In September 2020, the club announced that Bugg would sponsor their away shirt during the 2020–2021 season.